19 Best Medium Sized Dog Breeds for Apartment Living Skip to content

 Welsh Springer Spaniel

-Like most spaniels, the Welsh Springer Spaniel is affectionate, intelligent, gentle and extremely devoted to his family.
+Like most spaniels, the Welsh Springer is affectionate, smart, gentle, and deeply attached to his family.

 18. Whippet